arupa444/The-Extra-Extractor-RAG/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.12
-- pip package manager
+- pip package manager if you are using UV then thats better
 - Git

 ### Installation